At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 2. Ear infections

 Ear infections, on the other hand, can cause a high temperature, fever, a cough, irritability and pulling or rubbing at an ear.
-You should take your child to see a doctor if your child is in a lot of pain, if the symptoms don’t improve or if there is pus or fluid coming from their ear.
+You should take your child to see a doctor if your child seems to be in pain, if the symptoms don’t improve or if there is pus or fluid coming from their ear.

-The Royal Australia College of General Practitioners (RACGP) recommend not using antibiotics to treat middle ear infections in non-indigenous children between the ages of 2-12 unless there are signs of the child being generally unwell.
+The Royal Australian College of General Practitioners (RACGP) recommends not using antibiotics to treat middle ear infections in non-indigenous children between the ages of 2-12 unless there are signs of the child being generally unwell.
 Guidelines vary about the value of antibiotic treatment in children aged 6-23 months, but support antibiotics for babies under six months.
 Your GP will advise you on the best course of action for your child’s ear infection.

-To reduce the risk of your child getting an ear infection, it’s important that your child never puts anything in their ears, even if they feel blocked.
+To reduce the risk of your child getting an ear infection, it’s important that you or your child never put anything into their ears, even if they feel blocked.
 They should not use ear drops unless they are prescribed by a doctor or recommended by a pharmacist.

 If your child has gastroenteritis, they may experience the following symptoms:

-Most children with gastroenteritis can be treated at home with the main treatment being lots of fluids.
+Most children with gastroenteritis can be treated at home by keeping them well hydrated with lots of fluids.
 However, if your baby is under six months, they should always be seen by a doctor if they have gastro.
 Infectious diseases such as gastroenteritis can spread quickly in school and early learning communities, causing significant school health problems.
-If you’ve been helping your child recover from a bout of gastro, they should not return to school until 48 hours of the last episode of diarrhoea or vomiting.
+If you’ve been helping your child recover from a bout of gastro, they should not return to school until 48 hours after their last episode of diarrhoea or vomiting.

-To prevent the spread of gastroenteritis in your home and to safeguard your children’s health, it’s important that to wash your hands thoroughly after using the bathroom or changing nappies and before you handle food.
+To prevent the spread of gastroenteritis in your home and to safeguard your children’s health, it’s important to wash your hands thoroughly after using the bathroom or changing nappies and before you handle food.
 You can read more about maintaining your children’s health here.

-Roseola Infantum is a viral infection that usually occurs in babies and children between 6 months and 2 years old.
-It causes a high fever.
+Roseola infantum is a viral infection that usually occurs in babies and children between six months and two years old.
+It can cause a high fever.

 Symptoms of roseola in your child can include:

-- several minutes of twitching or jerking in the arms, legs or face
+- Several minutes of twitching or jerkiness in arms, legs or face

-If your child was very unwell before the seizure, if they’ve never had a seizure before, if they have convulsions that last longer than five minutes or won’t wake up after a convulsion, you’ll need to seek emergency medical assistance immediately by calling 000 and ask for an ambulance.
+If your child was very unwell before the seizure, if they’ve never had a seizure before, if they have convulsions that last longer than five minutes or won’t wake up afterwards, seek emergency medical assistance immediately by calling 000 and ask for an ambulance.

 Conjunctivitis is a common eye infection in children.
 It’s highly contagious and can cause the following symptoms: